Skip to Main Content

 Finding Full Text

-If full text is not available, click the Find It or 360 Link icons to see if there is access from another source.
-Look for:360 Link Find Full Text button icon or full text finder icon displayed for each item in the databases offered from the library's website.
+Look for 360 Link Find Full Text button icon displayed for each item in the library's databases.
 In Google Scholar, look for Find Full Text @ Oberlin.
-Access at publisher's websites is generally limited to subscribers.
+Access via publisher websites is generally limited to subscribers.

 What is a Scholarly Article?